-During the year ended December 31, 2021, the focus of our internal development efforts was on advancing development of our XCART technology.
+During the year ended December 31, 2022, the focus of our internal development efforts was on the licensing and advancement of our DNase oncology platform and the development of our XCART technology.
 We have not been actively pursuing development efforts for PolyXen or any of our other technologies.